zeuswebmaster/node_typescript_parsing/README.md

 CC Replevin >$15,000 - $30,000 is debt, we want defs
 Civil Restitution Lien is debt, store defs
 "XX Auto Recovery" is insurance-claim store defs
-Neg - Negligent Security is personal-injury, store defs Neg - Construction Defect is property-defect, store pls
+Neg - Negligent Security is personal-injury, store defs
+Neg - Construction Defect is property-defect, store pls
+Trust Litigation is pre-inheritence, we want both pls and defs.
+Evictions < $15,000 is eviction practice type, we want pls.
+Medical Malpractice, Other Professional Malpractice is injury practice type, we want both dfs and pls.

 -  Criminal
 Store felony and misdemeanor cases as criminal, and save the defs